majur/hizuke/README.md

 - `next month` / `nextmonth` - returns the first day of the next month
 - `last month` / `lastmonth` - returns the first day of the previous month
 - `next year` / `nextyear` - returns the first day of the next year
+- `last year` / `lastyear` - returns the first day of the previous year
 - `this weekend` / `thisweekend` - returns the date of the upcoming Saturday (or today if it's already the weekend)

 ## Development